What do clinical trial results mean?

 How long people live (survival)

-Overall survival (OS) How long people live after treatment
+Overall survival (OS) | How long people live after they join a trial or start treatment |

-Disease free survival (DFS) The time between treatment aimed at curing cancer, and signs that it has come back
+Progression free survival (PFS) | The time between starting treatment aimed at shrinking or controlling the cancer, and signs that it has started to grow again |

-Progression free survival (PFS) The time between treatment aimed at shrinking or controlling cancer, and signs that it has started to grow again
+Median progression free survival | The time from starting treatment aimed at shrinking or controlling the cancer, to signs that the cancer has started to grow again in half the people taking part |

-Event free survival (EFS) The time between treatment and having a specific ‘event’ such as a symptom, type of pain or a fracture, for example
+Event free survival (EFS) | The time between starting treatment and having a specific medical ‘event’.
+For example, this could be a specific symptom, type of pain or a bone fracture. |

-You may also hear the terms 5 year survival or 10 year survival.
-This means how many people are alive at least 5 years after treatment.
-It does not mean the number of people who live for 5 years or 10 years and then die.
+5 year survival | The number of people who live for at least 5 years.
+It does not mean the number of people who only live for 5 years. |

 How well treatment works (response)